-Welsh Corgis were originally registered as one breed until 1934 when the two varieties of Corgis, Pembroke and Cardigan, were officially separated into their own dog breed by the Kennel Club in the U.K. This decision may have resulted from alternative thoughts from different breeders specifying that they have always been bred separately, and developed separately (they were never one breed).
+Welsh Corgis were originally registered as a singular breed until 1934 when two varieties of Corgis, the Pembroke and the Cardigan, were officially separated into their own dog breed by the Kennel Club in the U.K. This decision may have resulted from alternative thoughts from different breeders specifying that they have always been bred separately, and developed separately (they were never one breed).
 The Pembroke Welsh Corgis (also known as Pembrokes, Pems, and PWCs) were originally bred to herd cattle, sheep, and horses.
 Breeders wanted to make sure Corgis were bred to be active, intelligent, and easier to train.
-Their intelligence and eagerness to learn allows this dog to be easy to train.
-Corgis are great with other house pets, and if you have children they are wonderful with children.
+Their intelligence and eagerness to learn allow them to be easy to train.
+Corgis are great with other house pets and if you have children, they are wonderful with them.
 Their beautiful coats come in four different colors: fawn, red, sable, or tri-colored (black, red, and tan).
-Out of the two varieties the Pembroke Welsh Corgi is the smaller of the two.
-They are considered the smallest dog breed in the herding group, and have been recognized by the United Kennel Club.
-The head of a Pembroke Welsh Corgi is fox like with a long pointed snout, erect ears, and dark oval-shaped eyes.
+Out of the two varieties, the Pembroke Welsh Corgi is the smaller of the two.
+They are considered the smallest dog breed in the herding group and have been recognized by the United Kennel Club.
+The head of a Pembroke Welsh Corgi is fox-like with a long pointed snout, erect ears, and dark oval-shaped eyes.

 Did you Know?

-- Crate training is advised for these dogs if their stubbornness make housebreaking difficult, despite their higher intelligence.
+- Crate training is advised for these dogs if their stubbornness makes housebreaking difficult, despite their higher intelligence.

 - They tend to be good watchdogs due to their tendency to bark at anything and everything that enters their view.

-- Be watchful of how much you feed your Pem, because they love to eat and will gain weight if they do not receive a healthy amount of exercise daily.
+- Be watchful of how much you feed your Pem because they love to eat and will gain weight if they do not get a healthy amount of exercise daily.

 Adapts Well to Apartment Living: 4/5

 Tolerates Being Alone: 3/5